Last updated March 19, 2021 at 12:40pm ET

 - Trade and business travel will continue to operate across our borders, ensuring workers and goods are not impeded.

 - U.S. citizens, lawful permanent residents, and individuals with valid travel documents will be exempted.

 - Land borders are operating at reduced capacity and with limited hours.
 Visit CBP and CBSA for details on land border crossings.

 - In addition to restrictions on non-essential travel between the United States and Canada, a number of provinces and territories have put in place specific restrictions for travel across their borders, including for domestic travelers.
-Please see our most recent Message to U.S. Citizens on Domestic Travel Restrictions within Canada for more information.
+Please see our COVID-19 Information Page for more details.